makerdao/developer.makerdao.com/keepers/index.md

 It also supports atomic risk-free arbitrage via the [tx-manager](https://github.com/makerdao/tx-manager) contract.

-The **arbitrage-keeper** will not work with multicollateral Dai, mainly because `boom` and `bust` actions will not be present in it anymore.
+This keeper will not work with multicollateral Dai, mainly because `boom` and `bust` actions will not be present in it anymore.
 Instead of that, surplus and bad debt will be liquidated via auctions.
 Please see the `auction-keeper` below.

 ### auction-keeper